westcoastcode-se/highway/README.md

 - [ ] Library: Expose multiple server ports, for example a management port for health
 - [ ] Build: Allow for embedding static content directly in the binary
 - [ ] Library: Reverse proxy support
+- [ ] Security: IPv6 allow for limiting access from a specific network interface using address
 - [ ] ...

 # Examples